Hair Transplant Donor Area: Need to Know Everything

 Introduction

-What Is the Donor Area?
+What Is the Hair Transplant Donor Area?

 The donor area refers to the part of your body where hair follicles are extracted for transplantation.
 In most cases, this area is located on the back and sides of the scalp, where hair tends to be thicker and more resistant to hair loss.
+The quality of the donor area plays a crucial role in achieving a natural-looking hair transplant.
+If you are wondering where to get the best hair transplant in Delhi, check out our detailed guide on Where to Get the Best Hair Transplant in Delhi to find expert surgeons, advanced techniques, and cost-effective solutions

 Common Areas Used as Donor Sites